The Chinatown Summer Fair this weekend.

 Consider riding the water taxi to Chinatown from downtown.
 Here’s a guide.

 This iconic and popular annual celebration of Far East Culture returns.
-Highlights include the Dragon & Lion Dance Procession, artisans, plenty of great cuisine, activities for families and children, and more.
+Highlights include the Dragon and Lion Dance Procession, artisans, plenty of great cuisine, activities for families and children, and more.

 - Lion dance procession at 12:30 p.m.